Fundamentals of Ionic Devices Research Team

 Research themes

-• Creation of technology for highly efficient conversion of CO₂, water, and renewable energy into chemical substances
+• Technologies for highly efficient conversion of CO₂, water, and renewable energy into chemicals

 Concept for social contributions and implementation